 All inclusive (inc domestic flights) except local tips & international flights.
 To book we will require a 30% deposit with the balance payable 30 days before the departure date.

-The group size for this adventure will be limited to just 6 relatively experienced trekkers due to the remote location, and exploratory nature of this expedition.
+The group size for this adventure will be limited to just 5 relatively experienced trekkers due to the exploratory nature of this trip and to help assauge any post Covid-19 related concerns.

 Payment & Preparations